-Sharing: Around-the-Circle (Weekend Share)
+Sharing: Weekend Share

 Students should think about what they like to do on the weekend and why.
 Talk about the challenges of current times and explain that students could choose things they like to do now or hope to do again in the future.
-Introduce a sentence stem: "I like to \\\\\\\."
+Introduce a sentence stem: "I like to on the weekends because ."
 Have students signal they are ready to share with a thumbs up.
 Have students share around the circle or room.
 Remind students to use the connection sign if they also like doing similar activities on weekends.